 Is it because you’re someone who, like Odin, will never have enough knowledge?

-Is it because you love the adventurous spirit of Norse mythology and want to capture some of that for yourself?
+Is it because you love the adventurous spirit of Norse mythology and want to express some of that for yourself?

 Are you just a big fan of munching on some popcorn during the latest Thor movie?

-Different styles can capture all of those moods, from soft and elegant, to stoic, to fun and expressive.
+Different tattoo styles can show all of those moods, from soft and elegant, to stoic, to fun and expressive.

 Let’s go through some possible tattoo art genres for your Odin tattoo to live in.